Nithya2900/Synapt/README.md

 #   TAVILY_API_KEY=your_key_here  (optional — mock results used without it)
 ```

-Get your Anthropic key at: https://console.anthropic.com
+Get your gemini key at: https://aistudio.google.com
 Get your Tavily key at: https://tavily.com (free tier, 1000 searches/month)

 ### 3. Build index and database